The Cinematographer works with the Director to achieve the overall visual aesthetic of a film, television show, music video, or other type of content.

-The logistics come down to the fundamentals of film production: pre-production, principal photography, and post-production.
-The film is essentially conceived three times and it’s the Cinematographer’s job to help shepherd the project through the first two stages and then provide counsel on the final one.
+The logistics of a Cinematographer’s position come down to the fundamentals of film production: pre-production, principal photography, and post-production.
+The film is essentially conceived three times and it’s the Cinematographer’s job to help shepherd the project through the first two stages and then provide input on the final one.

 During post-production, in the interim before color correction begins, the Cinematographer reviews images and tries to imagine what they should become.
 Sometimes creative ideas shot during production will change in the edit so it’s crucial to remain flexible.
 When it comes time to color the footage, a lot of it is out of the Cinematographer’s control but it’s important to be present and give creative ideas.

 A Cinematographer’s main duty is to represent the story visually, whether it’s television, a short film, a feature, or anything else that’s on the page.
 The conduit for that is the Director: your job is to understand their vision for the story and help them realize it photographically.

 They might be the type of Director that has everything in their head and you’re there to help them execute their vision, point by point, moment by moment.
 Or it might be something where you’re more of an integral collaborator and contributor to the nature of the vision in prep.

 It’s an interesting paradox in that it’s a position that demands focus and artistic intent, but also the ability to put aside your wants and desires for the betterment of others.
 You have to be both a determined, focused artist with a perspective, and a person who can sublimate their own desires sometimes to be able to tell a story.